tneprasova/bomberman/README.md

 ## Working with files

-The game in a singleplayer mode can be saven at any given point into a file by pressing F5.
+The game in a singleplayer mode can be saved at any given point into a file by pressing F5.
 Only one save file can exist, meaning that a new save file will rewrite the old one.
-The map as well as the current score will be saven into a simple format of a .txt file.
+The map as well as the current score will be saved into a simple format of a .txt file.

 A simple format of a configuration file was implemented for the game.
 It must contain these items:
 - **High score**
 - **Save file** *a path to where the map will save or load from*
-- **Enemies** *the number generated into the map*
+- **Enemies** *the number of enemies generated into the map*
-- **Breakables** *the number generated into the map*
+- **Breakables** *the number of breakables generated into the map*
-- **Duel rounds** *number of levels in duel mode*
+- **Duel rounds** *number of levels in the duel mode*
-- **Bonus chance** *percentual chance of its drop from destroyed blocks*
+- **Bonus chance** *percentual chance of bonus drop from destroyed blocks*
-- **Bonus mega bombs** *additional blocks that will explode*
+- **Bonus mega bombs** *number of additional blocks to explode*
 - **Bonus speed** *additional speed*

 In case the configuration file is corrupted or contains invalid values, the game will not start.